chiaracapuano/IndieGOGO/README.md

 1 otherwise).
 Around 10000 data points used for training and testing of the logistic regression algorithm lead to an area under the ROC curve of about 60%, meaning that either further data points are needed or that the parts of speech of a campaign might not be an indicator of its success.
 The dataset is oversampled to compensate the higher count of 0s (almost 70% of the dataset).
 The algorithm is optimized performing a 10-fold cross validation.

+### TF-IDF Branch

+The folder **ModelPrep** contains the classes:

+* Extractor.py: which extracts the URLs of the campaigns from the json files offered by Web Robots at https://webrobots.io/indiegogo-dataset/ (saved in a specific local folder), and dumps them in a Postgres DB table.
+In Extractor.py, Scraper.py querys the URLs table produced by the extractor and scrapes the URLs using Python
+Selenium.
+Each url is scraped and the text dumped in a Postgres table.
+A table is produced for each json file in the local folder containing the campaign URLs: IndieGOGO is scraped by webrobots every month, therefore the table name contains the same date as the json file it has been created from.
+* Create_set.py: connects to the DB and runs a stored prcedure saved n the DB, which unions all the tables created in the previous step into a single table (ml_set_complete) to be used to train the ML algorithm.

 Access to the Postgres DB is granted using the login details as per *login.file.example*.